In the digital age you stumble on concepts analog in their nature.

 current.red=red_raw;current.green=green_raw;current.blue=blue_raw;if(((abs(current.red-previous.red))>2)||((abs(current.green-previous.green))>2)||((abs(current.blue-previous.blue))>2)||){if((current.red!=previous.red)||(current.green!=previous.green)||(current.blue!=previous.blue)){sprintf(buf,"%04d:%04d:%04d\r\n",current.red,current.green,current.blue);Serial.print(buf);}}previous=current;delay(50);}

 Nothing fancy here.
-There is a bit of filtering applied to the values read from the
+There is a bit of filtering applied to the values read from the ADC.
+If the

 values corresponding to the specific potentiometers changed by more than 2, the new values get